acouvreur/traefik-modsecurity-plugin/README.md

 This plugin supports these configuration:

 * `modSecurityUrl`: (**mandatory**) it's the URL for the owasp/modsecurity container.
+* `timeoutMillis`: (optional) timeout in milliseconds for the http client to talk with modsecurity container. (default 2 seconds)
 * `maxBodySize`: (optional) it's the maximum limit for requests body size.
 Requests exceeding this value will be rejected using `HTTP 413 Request Entity Too Large`.
   The default value for this parameter is 10MB.
 Zero means "use default value".